ossoresc/sl-palette-generator/README.md

 - Structured metadata
 - Tauri app update + migration
 - App icons and meta info
+- Additional features like palette styles and sorting

 (This is also kinda like a todo list for future updates)